felixongom/diteorm/README.md

 #### 1. One To One relationship.

 One user has one credit card and a credit card belongs to one user.
-To establish a **One To One relationship** here , you have to create one function in the Users class and CreditCards calss defination as shonw below.
+To establish a **One To One relationship** here , you have to create one function in the Users class and CreditCards class defination as shonw below.

 ```php
  $card = User::find(4)